Schema and Statement Evolution with Confluent Cloud for Apache Flink

 • a mutable principal, that is, the user or service account under which this statement runs.

 The principal and compute pool are mutable when stopping and resuming the statement.
-Note that stopping and resume the statement results in a temporarily higher materialization delay and latency.
+Stopping and resuming the statement results in a temporarily higher materialization delay and latency.

-The query and options of a statement (SELECT ...) are immutable, which means that you can’t change them after the statement has been created.
+The query and options of a statement (SELECT ...) are immutable, which means that you can’t change them after you create the statement.

 Note

-If your use case requires a lower latency, reach out to Confluent Support or your account manager.
+If your use case requires a lower latency, contact Confluent Support or your account manager.

 The table which the statement is writing to has these components: